notaryproject/specifications/trust-store-trust-policy-specification.md

             1. Validate that timestamp certificate and certificate chain leads to a trusted TSA certificate configured in trust policy.
             1. Validate timestamp certificate and certificate chain revocation status  using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `timestampRevocation` setting in trust-policy
             1. Retrieve the timestamp's time from `TSTInfo.genTime`.
             1. Retrieve the timestamp's accuracy.
 If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
 If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
-Otherwise, use accuracy of 0.
+Otherwise, use an accuracy of 0.
             1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
         1. Check that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the certificate's validity period.
 If the time range is entirely within the signing certificate and certificate chain's validity period, continue to the next step.
 Otherwise, If `signingIdentityExpiry` in trust-policy is configured to `Enforce` then fail the signature validation and exit else log a warning and continue to the next step.
         1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.